 Our goal is to provide an academic environment free of distractions.
-Use of any electronic devices such as cell phones, Nintendo DS, MP3 players, I Pads/I Pods and CD players during any time of the school day is in direct conflict with our goal.
+Use of any electronic devices such as cell phones, I Pads, ear pods, or electronic games during any time of the school day is in direct conflict with our goal.
 If any of these devices are brought to school, including cell phones, they must be turned off and put away at all times.
 Any student using their phone or any electronic device other than before or after school will have them confiscated.
 The student's parents will be responsible for coming to the school and picking them up.